jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 so I started reading more of ffmpeg's code which exposed me to how they actually used C and used pointers and stuff like that.

-For a few months, I didn't really write any code myself, but rather, I read a lot of code written by other people and learned a lot from it.
+"For a few months, I didn't really write any code myself, but rather, I read a lot of code written by other people and learned a lot from it.
 This was good for me because I got to see how code is actually written and how the coding industry works.
 Even though I wasn't writing my own code,
-I learned a lot about programming practices and paradigms.
+I learned a lot about programming practices and paradigms."

 **How did you know about ffmpeg in the first place?**

-Well, I didn't.
+"Well, I didn't.
 I just looked up tutorials online on how to convert things from one format to another and that led me to ffmpeg.

-I'm naturally curious and like to know how things work, so I looked up the ffmpeg commands that I was running, and that led me deeper into ffmpeg.
+"I'm naturally curious and like to know how things work, so I looked up the ffmpeg commands that I was running, and that led me deeper into ffmpeg."

 **How did you get started reading the code, having never been exposed to programming before?**

-I couldn't tell you exactly when I first looked at the code, but like I said, I had been interested in computers for a long time and I just thought that looking through the code probably isn't that difficult.
+"I couldn't tell you exactly when I first looked at the code, but like I said, I had been interested in computers for a long time and I just thought that looking through the code probably isn't that difficult.
-Computers are more or less logical and having some experience with them made me think that these small issues I was finding would not be too difficult to understand in the code.
+Computers are more or less logical and having some experience with them made me think that these small issues I was finding would not be too difficult to understand in the code."

 **After your involvement with ffmpeg, what other projects did you get involved with?**

-After starting with ffmpeg, I learned a lot more about C, but then in high school, I learned Node.js.
+"After starting with ffmpeg, I learned a lot more about C, but then in high school, I learned Node.js.
 Javascript was a pretty easy language compared to C, so I found that I could start to create my own things